Business and political report design

 It has gravitas.

-It’s not merely the ability to hold it up in the House of Commons (as Barry Sheerman did with our ‘Still in Tune?‘ report for the Skills Commission), but the ability to ‘whump’ it on a desk.
+It’s not merely the ability to hold it up in the House of Commons (as Barry Sheerman MP did with our ‘Still in Tune?‘ report for the Skills Commission), but the ability to ‘whump’ it on a desk.
 And you can’t do that with a PDF.

-Your house style – followed or tuned-up
+House style – followed or tuned up?

 Any organisation presenting an important document to the media usually need it to follow their brand guidelines.
 We’re very used to that and have worked in this way many times, it’s just a case of following instructions sensitively and then designing a document which remains eye-catching in that context.
 Some businesses prepare a more stringent set of rules than others which ultimately can affect the end product, but especially when preparing what can be part of an ongoing series of documents, consistency is all.